From savoury street foods to sweet treats, feed your foodie pangs at these Asian-style night markets, bars and restaurants.

 Love eating into the wee hours?
 Then bring your appetite (and your stretchy pants) to Toronto for these cool nighttime festivals and hotspots inspired by Asia, where late-night snacking is an art form.

-Inspired by the night markets of Taiwan and Hong Kong, this three-day festival will offer up classic night-market faves like bubble tea, barbecued meat skewers and tornado potatoes (deliciously deep-fried, spiral-cut potatoes served on skewers).
+Grab a bubble tea and follow your nose to find classic night-market faves like barbecued meat skewers and tornado potatoes (deliciously deep-fried, spiral-cut potatoes served on skewers).

 Toronto Waterfront Night Market